Announcing the 2019 Better Together Resilient Communities Grant Recipients:

 From extreme weather to rising sea levels, the threat that climate change poses to communities across California is becoming all too apparent.
 In an effort to promote local resilience to climate change, PG&E plans to invest $2 million over five years in shareholder-funded grants through the Better Together Resilient Communities grant program to support local climate resilience initiatives.

-Now in its third year, the 2019 PG&E Resilient Communities grant program will focus on the critical issue of wildfire risk.
-To that end, PG&E will fund four $100,000 grants that build community capacity to reduce wildfire risk and support healthy and resilient forests and watersheds.
-Priority will be given to projects located in elevated or extreme fire risk areas and to those that address the needs of environmental and social justice communities.
+The 2019 PG&E Resilient Communities grant program focused on the critical issue of wildfire risk.
+To that end, PG&E has awarded four $100,000 grants that build community capacity to reduce wildfire risk and support healthy and resilient forests and watersheds.

 Eligibility and evaluation criteria